 In fact, Leibel’s boat was the first Nor-Tech 340 to be equipped with the twin 400-hp supercharged outboards.

 “We went down to the Nor-Tech factory before the (Super Boat International) Key West Worlds last year,” said Leibel.
-“And my father and brother made fun of me the whole time for ordering 350s the entire time.
+“And my father and brother made fun of me for ordering 350s the entire time.
 So I changed my order to the 400s.”

 Leibel laughed.
 “Yeah, it looks cooler and it will go 75 mph,” he said.
 “But the most I’ve got it up to is 25 or 30 mph with kids on board.
 My son absolutely loves it.